XLearning-SCU/2016-TNNLS-BOE/README.md

 # 2016-TNNLS-BOE

-### An example code for the algorithm proposed in
-%
-%   [1] Xi Peng, Bo Zhao, Rui Yan, Huajin Tang, and Zhang Yi,
-%       Bag of Events: An Efficient and Online Probability-based Low-level Feature Extraction Method for AER Image Sensors,
-%       IEEE Trans Neural Networks and Learning Systems (TNNLS), vol. 28, no. 4, pp. 791-803, Apr.
-2017.
-DOI:10.1109/TNNLS.2016.2536741.

 ### Description:
 - accumulate the events into frames and then training and testing based on these frames
 - all the data into the cell (CINs) are partitioned into mupltiple frame of which consists of nEvt events
 - event frequence - inverse frame frequence (ef-weight) is used to reweight the event frequence
 - only SVM can be applied to this case!

-### Each column corresponds to a data point.
+- Each column corresponds to a data point.

 ## ***NOTICED that***:
 % If the codes or data sets are helpful to you, please appropriately cite our works.
 Thank you very much!